festvox/festvox/src/falcon/Judith.md

 #### 10 July 2020

-> When the story begins she has been with Falcon for 6 years and has been working with them for around 5 years.
+When the story begins she has been with Falcon for 6 years and has been working with them for around 5 years.
 She really enjoys her time with Falcon.
 She learnt a lot during the 6 years.
-> It is also during these 6 years that she found out about alien life and interstellar travel.
+It is also during these 6 years that she found out about alien life and interstellar travel.
+This gave her hope that she can repair her pod and return to her timeline.
+Therefore, she decides to actively upgrade the technology at Falcon.
+^^"This should work"^^, she told herself.